lambda-11235/ttyped/README.md

 4 examples, 0 failures
 ```

+## Contributing

+If you wish to contribute please open up a GitHub issue or PR.
+I want
+to keep TTyped as a minimal implementation of the CoC, so extensions
+to the core language semantics will probably be turned down.
+However,
+syntax extensions that improve QoL would be nice.
+Also, any help in
+finding bugs in the type checker and reduction engine would be much
+appreciated.

 ## TODO

+- Implement an extractor for Scheme.
+  - Axioms should be left unimplemented in extracted code, and should
+    be implemented in scheme.

 - The pretty printer is kinda dumb when it comes to the short hand for function
   types (ie. `a -> b`).
 It will only print pi types this way if they ignore